UoB-COMSM0166/2025-group-11b/README.md

 In this section, we adopted two qualitative evaluation methods to assess the usability and user experience of our game **Defend Bristol**:

-- 🗣️ Think Aloud Evaluation
+- 🗣️ **Think Aloud Evaluation**
-- 🔍 Heuristic Evaluation (based on Nielsen’s 10 Usability Heuristics)
+- 🔍 **Heuristic Evaluation** (based on Nielsen’s 10 Usability Heuristics)

 ---

 ### 🗣️ Think Aloud Evaluation

+#### What Is Think Aloud?
+The Think Aloud method (also known as a “think-aloud protocol”) involves asking participants to verbalize their thoughts, feelings, and reasoning in real time as they interact with the product.
+By listening to what users are thinking and how they navigate through tasks, we gain direct insight into potential usability barriers and users’ overall experience.

+#### Pros and Cons
+- **Pros**:
+  - **Low Cost**: Requires minimal setup and few resources.
+  - **Easy to Conduct**: Facilitators only need basic instructions to guide users.
+  - **Rich Insights**: Captures users’ impressions and mental models as they perform tasks.
+  - **Small Samples Work**: Even testing with a handful of participants can uncover major usability issues.
+- **Cons**:
+  - **Reliance on Self-Reporting**: Participants might omit or misrepresent thoughts (e.g., social desirability bias).
+  - **Less Objective**: Observations are more qualitative and interpretive rather than purely metrics-based.
+  - **Potential Disruption**: Some users find it unnatural to verbalize thoughts while concentrating on a task.

+#### Planning a Think Aloud Evaluation
+Before conducting the Think Aloud sessions, we followed these planning steps:
+1. **Define Objectives**: Identify key research questions (e.g., Can players easily upgrade towers?
+Do they understand the Knight mechanic?).
+2. **Design Tasks**: Write out specific tasks that reflect common player actions in Defend Bristol.
+3. **Decide Participant Criteria**: Pick a diverse range of users (e.g., both gamers and non-gamers) to cover different perspectives.
+4. **Set Session Length**: Aim for 15–30 minutes per session for focused yet manageable feedback.
+5. **Prepare Materials**: Have a notetaker or recording method ready; ensure the game build is stable.

 #### 🎮 Method:
-We recruited 3 participants (2 students from our course and 1 non-gamer friend) to play *Defend Bristol*.
+Following our plan, we recruited 3 participants (2 students from our course and 1 non-gamer friend) to play *Defend Bristol*.
 They were asked to verbalize their thoughts, feelings, and decisions while playing the game.
-We observed and recorded their feedback.
+We observed and recorded their feedback without interrupting unless needed to prompt them to keep talking.

 #### 📝 Tasks given to participants:
 - Start a new game and build towers.